12 Surreal Xinjiang You Need to Experience

 10. Taklamakan Desert

-The legendary Taklamakan Desert isn’t nicknamed “the Sea of Death” for nothing.
-This vast ocean of sand spans 337,000 square kilometers, making it China’s largest desert and the world’s second-largest shifting sand desert.
-Ancient travelers whispered that its name meant “enter and never return” in Uyghur.
+The legendary Taklamakan Desert isn’t called “the Sea of Death” for nothing – this 337,000-square-kilometer expanse represents China’s largest desert and the world’s second-largest shifting sand desert.
+Ancient travelers whispered that its name meant “enter and never return” in Uyghur, which honestly feels dramatic but appropriate when you’re standing at its edge.

-Modern adventurers can now cross this once-impenetrable barrier via two incredible desert highways.
-Golden dunes rise over 300 feet high in some places, creating an otherworldly landscape.
-The desert’s edges hide historic treasures – ancient cities that once served Silk Road caravans before being swallowed by sand.
-Don’t miss the striking contrast where rivers create green corridors through the arid landscape.
-These lifelines allowed trade and culture to flourish for centuries along China’s most mysterious frontier.
+Modern adventurers can now cross this once-impenetrable barrier via two incredible desert highways that showcase engineering marvels amid otherworldly landscapes.
+Golden dunes rise over 300 feet in some areas, creating an ocean of sand that shifts and changes with every windstorm.
+The desert’s edges hide historic treasures – ancient Silk Road cities that were eventually swallowed by advancing dunes.

 A peaceful pond nestled in the Taklamakan Desert, offering a serene reflection of the surrounding landscape